Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge about Italy.

-The climate in the South of Italy and Islands is generally dry and warm, with fewer rainfalls and periods of drought.
-Winter is never too cold and autumn and spring have temperatures close to summer in in the North and center areas.
+The weather in the South of Italy and the islands is generally dry and warm, with fewer rainfalls and periods of drought.
+Winter is never too cold and autumn and spring have temperatures close to summer in the North and center areas.

 Locations on the Alps and Apennines are ideal for skiing in winter and excursions and hiking during the summer months.

 Best Months to Visit Different Cities in Italy